Decompositions, factorisations, inverses and equation solvers (dense matrices)

 -

-: allow approximate inverses for rank deficient or poorly conditioned matrices.
+inv_opts::allow_approx: allow approximate inverses for rank deficient or poorly conditioned matrices.

 The reciprocal condition number is optionally calculated and stored

-in rcond
+in rcond:

 -

-close to 1 suggests thatA
+rcondclose to 1 suggests thatAis well-conditioned. -

-close to 0 suggests thatA
+rcondclose to 0 suggests thatAis badly conditioned.

 -

-and throws an error. -
+B = inv(A)resetsBand throws an error. -

-and returns a bool set to false without an error. -
+inv(B, A)resetsBand returns a bool set to false without an error. -

-to zero, and returns a bool set to false without an error.
+inv(B, rcond, A)resetsB, setsrcondto zero, and returns a bool set to false without an error.

 Caveats: